 Both the ankle and foot contain intricate joints, so surgical repair for fractures is common.
 However, it’s not the answer for every break.
-The specialists at Methodist Physician Group Orthopedic and Spine Center will look at several factors when determining if surgery is part of the care plan, such as:
+The specialists at The Methodist Physician Group Specialists will look at several factors when determining if surgery is part of the care plan, such as:

 A severely broken ankle will require plates, rods or screws to reposition the bones properly.
 Something mild like a stress fracture, however, might heal nicely with just a brace or cast.

 Stress fractures are injuries our doctors see in both ankles and feet because they tend to bear the brunt of the weight.
 Essentially, they’re overuse injuries that occur due to repetitive force.
 Certain disease processes, like osteoporosis, make bones more brittle, too.
 That increases the likelihood of incurring a stress fracture.